First-Year Course Descriptions

 Students will learn, use, and critique digital productivity tools, multimedia and website development tools, and Web 2.0 tools, while they apply literary methodologies to broader issues and debates like cyber safety, digital privacy laws and ethics, the economic and social engineering implications of user-data, as well as modes of digital communication and collaboration.
 Familiarity with critical theories and historical trends will help students understand how social and political movements develop the form, genre, and style of digital platforms.

 ENVS 1013 – Understanding Environmental Problems

 Earth systems science reveals that the environmental conditions that supported the development of human civilization over the past 10,000 years are becoming increasingly destabilized.
 This course introduces students to the Earth's regulatory systems such as climate, nitrogen and phosphorus flows, forests, oceans and biodiversity, and the social structures and processes that are interfering with them.
-Students will come to understand that environmental problems cannot be solved by individual behavioural changes; solutions will require collective action to achieve systemic change.
+Students will come to understand that environmental problems cannot be solved by individual behavioral changes; solutions will require collective action to achieve systemic change.

-ENVS 1023 – Introduction to Environmental Praxis
+ENVS 1023 – Environmental Praxis I

 Praxis can be understood as reflection and action for social change.
 Drawing on learning in ENVS 1013, students will investigate how global environmental problems are manifested at the local level.
 They will then develop local action strategies to effect change in those systems.
 This approach will foster citizenship skills and empower students in the face of global problems.
 This course will qualify for the STU Experiential Learning Certificate.
 Prerequisite: ENVS 1013.